nhm-herpetology/museum-NGS-training/Unit_04/Molecular_Lab/README.md

 JAC 30517 | Index 9 (TCTGCT) | Index 5 (ACAGTG)
 ENS 9494 | Index 10 (AACGGT)  | Index 5 (ACAGTG)

+2. This allowed us to ultimately pool together all 50 samples and then bioinformatically sort the data once it was returned from the Illumina.

 </details>